 Can I use my campfire permit US Forest Service Land on the Black Hills National Forest?

 - No. A temporary campfire permit or burn permit is only valid for use on private land within the district, with permission of the landowner.
 Campfires on Black Hills National Forest Service lands in South Dakota are only allowed in established campfire grates at designated picnic or campgrounds.
 Recreational campfires outside of those areas on the Black Hills National Forest in South Dakota need to be permitted by the District Ranger or authorized representative.

-Can I go on-line to get a permit for a burn barrel or permanent fixed campfire place?
+Can I go on-line to get a permit for a burn barrel or permanent fixed fire pit?

 - No. These permits require a field inspection and must be sited and constructed to certain standards.
-Please contact the Division of Wildland Fire Field Office staff to obtain those permits.
+Please contact the applicable district office staff to obtain those permits.

 - Lawrence County: Lead District Office - 605-584-2300